 Josh Quong Tart

 Being Australian, I always love to go and watch our homegrown horror movies as it's pretty rare for us to produce and make solid entries in the genre.
-Lately, we've been on a great run with movies like The Babadook, Wolf Creek, Snowtown and The Loved Ones.
-So I ate up the chance to give this latest Australian slasher a watch and while it's not as great as the movies that I mention above.
+Lately, we've been on a great run with movies like The Babadook, Wolf Creek, Snowtown, and The Loved Ones.
+So I ate up the chance to give this latest Australian slasher a watch and while it's not as great as the movies that I mentioned above.
 It's still a fun and bloody little slasher that attempts to entertain.

 DEATH TOLL: 7